An Introduction to Orgone Therapy

 I'm often asked why I use the term "orgone."
 Why not just "life energy?"
 Wilhelm Reich, MD did the pioneering work of demonstrating orgone energy scientifically and developed ways to use it for emotional healing.
 I received my training through Reich's group and I use Reich's methods, so I respect the name he chose.
 I'm an orgonomist.
 It's another name for a character analyst.
 I feel a deep sense of reverence for the powerful tools of character analysis and the lasting changes that they make possible in people's lives.

-Reich established that orgone is a visible, measureable, and usable energy.
+Reich's laboratory experiments established orgone as a visible, measureable, and usable energy.
 It is a specifically biological energy that reveals the living functions in the world around us, even in "lifeless" atoms and subatomic particles.
 Reich wrote, "The human race has known about the existence of a universal energy related to life for many ages.
 However, the basic task of natural science consisted in making this energy usable.
 This is the sole difference between my work and all preceeding knowledge."

 Orgone energy is mass-free, universally present, in constant motion, and penetrates matter.
 It is visible under certain conditions.
 It can be demonstrated by thermometer, electroscope, and Geiger-Muller counter.
 Orgone is negatively entropic, which means that it coalesces rather than dispersing as heat does; weaker orgone systems are attracted to stronger ones.
 Two systems can superimpose to form a new, organized, pulsating system.
 Orgone is the energy from which matter is derived.
 Amazingly, orgone is involved in the spontaneous generation of pulsating life from non-living matter even today.
 It is not only the cosmic life energy, the life force itself, but also the substrate for our emotional and sexual feelings.